 Standard Test Data Format (STDF) New Frontiers WG

 The STDF New Frontiers WG is currently working on creating a schema for the existing STDF standard to enable efficient access to data for new applications (e.g., adaptive test).
 The base schema definition will be used to add additional capabilities required to support new applications.
 The new format will allow backward compatibility to existing STDF in terms of information content.
 Participants include key players in ATE companies, instrument companies, end use fabless and IDM companies, and software tool providers.

 Interested parties should contact group's chairman Ajay Khoche (firstname.lastname@example.org) for any questions or additional information.

 SEMI G91 Standard developed by the STDF WG.

 Semiconductor test operations involving ATE today are experiencing increasing use of data for real-time data analysis and real-time ATE input and control to improve test yield, throughput, efficiency, and product quality.
 At the same time, test equipment and test operations around the world utilize a diverse range of data formats, specifications, and interface requirements that create significant customer service and application engineering costs for ATE vendors, OSAT companies, IDM test operations, software providers, and handler equipment.

-The STIL Work Group is currently Based in Japan and involves 12 companies, chaired by representatives from Toshiba and Advantest.
-The goal of the Work Group is to:
+The STIL WG is currently based in Japan and involves 12 companies, chaired by representatives from Toshiba and Advantest.
+The goal of the WG is to: